barakat-abweh/TA-pfsense/README.md

 ## Compatibility

-* Compatible with pfsense 2.5.0 or higher
+* Compatible with pfsense 23.09.01 or higher  (Not tested on older versions)

 ## Release Notes